octobercms/docs/setup-configuration.md

 1. [Combined assets are not minified by default](../markup/filter-theme).

 > **Important**: Always set the `app.debug` setting to `false` for production environments.

+<a name="safe-mode"></a>
+## Safe mode

+The safe mode setting is found in the `config/cms.php` configuration file with the `enableSafeMode` parameter.
+The default value is `null`.

+If safe mode is enabled, the PHP code section is disabled in CMS templates for security reasons.
+If set to `null`, safe mode is on when [debug mode](#debug-mode) is disabled.

 <a name="csrf-protection"></a>
 ## CSRF protection